dhernan881/15-466-f22-base3/README.md

 ## Extra Notes:

+I wasn't quite sure how text worked while making the game, so I just replaced the original game message.

 If I had more time, I would have wanted the enemies to make their own sounds to indicate how the player should respond.
 However, I couldn't think of a clever way to implement this without flooding the player with sound.

 Also, I made the among us characters because I knew there would be a plethora of blender tutorials for how to make them.
 I gave them rigs but then I realized that's not how we animate things here.